lemming52/white_knight/integration/README.txt

 RESULTS
 10^7
-Value: 537.185
+Value: 537.188
-Error: 0.010
+Error: 0.011

 RUNNING ORDER:
 To regenerate results run:
-multi_value.py
-plot.py

-REQUIREMENTS
-python==3.5.1
-numpy==1.10.1
-matplotlib==1.5.0
+integration.py
+plot_monte.py

+EXTERNAL PACKAGES
+numpy
+matplotlib

 COMMENTARY
 Successfully managed to code a monte-carlo method and estimate a value close to the true result, with the value and error getting closer as samples increase.
-Runtime is rather long however.
+Restructure code from initial method to use memory intensive but rapid numpy functions.
 In terms of coding style, the style was more influced by generalisation and clarity rather than a quick an blunt script style program based on personal preference.
 However, while the final code has vestiges of generality, it is pretty specific.

 SUPPLEMENTARY 1 ###############################################################################